sburba/cryptotracker/README.md

 APM/monitoring solutions support custom metrics, so we can have the ingest process report runtime (or if the scheduling system we use tracks that information externally we can query it from their API).
 We can regularly fetch last ingest time from the database to expose that to the monitoring solution for alerting.
-We should also track how many metrics are updated in each sync, or fail the job if not all metrics are synced to expose issues with partial data fetching
+We should also track how many metrics are updated in each sync, or fail the job if not all metrics are synced to expose issues with partial data fetching.

 ## Testing